sirjuddington/SLADE/docs/mkdocs/md/Namespaces/Archives.md

-The `archives` scripting namespace contains functions for managing archives.
+The `Archives` scripting namespace contains functions for managing archives.

 ## Functions